funeventsystems/documentation/docs/team-manager.md

-# Team Manager Documentation
+# SideStage Documentation

 ## Introduction

-Welcome to the documentation for the Team Manager application.
+Welcome to the documentation for the SideStage application.
 This software is designed to facilitate team management by providing a suite of features including user authentication, calendar management, feedback submission, private notebooks, and drive functionalities.
 This documentation will guide you through the installation, setup, and usage of the application.

 ## Table of Contents